AGNICO/near-ncd-I-ft-ico-rs/README.md

     near view $ICO get_all_sellers '{"from_index":0, "limit":20}'

-### Sell FT ICO offer via EXCHANGE contract to a 3rd buyer
+### Sell FT ICO offer via EXCHANGE contract to a 3rd party buyer

 Add storage deposit for a user